Understanding Generative Recommendation with Semantic IDs from a Model-scaling View: Scaling Law for Generative Recommendation

 Given the retrieval nature of GR and RS, we follow \citet{retrieval_scaling} and adopt the Miss Rate~($\mathrm{MR@}k$) as the metric for the overall error~$\mathcal{L}$, where $\mathcal{L}=\mathrm{MR@}k = 1 - \mathrm{Recall@}k$ and $k$ is an integer.
-To align with the previous works, we report $\mathrm{Recall@}k$ to represent model performance, which allows \cref{eq:basic_scaling_law} to be rewritten as: where $R_0$ denotes the maximal achievable performance ($0 < R_0 < 1$) and is also learned empirically.
+To align with the previous works, we report $\mathrm{Recall@}k$ to represent model performance, which allows \cref{eq:basic_scaling_law} to be rewritten as:

+where $R_0$ denotes the maximal achievable performance ($0 < R_0 < 1$) and is also learned empirically.
 All subsequent empirical analyses are grounded in \cref{eq:empirical_scaling_law}.

-\textbf{Datasets.} We conduct our experiements on the Amazon Review datasets~\citep{he2016ups,ni2019justifying}.
+\textbf{Datasets.} We conduct our experiments on the Amazon Review datasets~\citep{he2016ups,BLAIR}.
 We use three subdatasets: { \textsf{Beauty}}, { \textsf{Sports and Outdoors}}, and { \textsf{Toys and Games}}.
 Since we focus on model scaling in this research, we fix the training and evaluation data amount for the experiments in this paper.
 We follow the same train/valid/test dataset splits and pre-processing as \cite{ju2025generative} by default.
 The dataset and implementation details can be found in \cref{app:dataset_details}.